brianpbyers/redux/readme.md

 * **State is read-only**: The *only* way to mutate your application's state is to emit an action and create a *new* state object.
 All actions are dispatched to a centralized location, which helps make your state easier to keep track of.
 * **Changes are made with pure functions**: Changes to your state are determined by reducers, which are pure functions that take in the previous state and an action.
 Using this information, it determines the updated state.
 Your application may start with a single reducer, but as the application grows, different reducers can manage different parts of the application's state.

-###Redux Architecture
+### Redux Architecture

 ![redux-architecture](https://camo.githubusercontent.com/83fef7601c50c8b025953579e5c5be3aa47ee51d/687474703a2f2f692e696d6775722e636f6d2f30756e68744e512e6a7067)

-##Redux Like Button
+## Redux Like Button

-Let's take a look at implementing a simple like button to see how actions, reducers, and a store may work together to maintain its state.
+Let's take a look at implementing a simple `like` button to see how actions, reducers, and a store may work together to maintain state.

-In `starter-code` run `npm install` to install all the dependancies and get your gulp task running.
+In `starter-code` run `npm install` to install all the dependencies and get your gulp task running.
 In a separate tab run `npm start` to get your server started on port 3000.

-First let's create a like button in our `index.html` in addition to a place where we can see the total likes.
-Giving them both `id`'s will help us reference them later.
+First, let's create a like button in our `index.html` in addition to a place where we can see the total likes.
+Giving them both `id`s will help us reference them later.

 ```html
 <h3 id="total-likes"></h3>